arnavb2004/Student_portal/README.md

 3️⃣ Set Up Environment Variables

-Create a .env file in both the backend  directories with the required credentials:
+Create a .env file in the backend directory with the required credentials:

 Backend (.env)